- If you have installed a third party file software it may happen that your ZIP files won't open.

 How can I fix the ZIP file association issues on Windows 10?

 - Adjust open with settings for ZIP files

 - Fix the ZIP file association with the Command Prompt

 - Fix ZIP files with Remo Repair ZIP

-WinZip is one of the most used compression tool for Windows 10.
+WinZip is one of the most used compression tools for Windows 10.
 Aside from compressing, WinZip also allows you to manage, share, and backup your files.
 Based on our in-depth analysis, we would recommend that you use WinZip as the best alternative to the default app.

 The formats that WinZip unzips are RAR, GZIP, VHD, XZ, ZIP, ZIPX, and more.
 The tool also allows you to share your files via several social media channels.